Multiple ways to iterate Map in Kotlin with example

 - use forEach loop

-map contains forEach that iterates with callback.
+The map contains a forEach

 Here is an example